dwhieb/dissertation/README.md

 ## 3. Data Collection

 All the data in this study are publicly available.
-This section describes the necessary steps for obtaining that data.
+This section describes the necessary steps for obtaining those data.

 ### English

 The data used for the investigation of English come from the [Open American National Corpus][OANC] (<abbr title='Open American National Corpus'>OANC</abbr>), a 15 million word corpus whose data are entirely open access.
 Since most linguistic data on small, endangered, and/or indigenous languages come from spoken corpora, I elected to use just the spoken portion of the OANC for comparability.
 This portion of the corpus totals 3,217,772 tokens, and is composed of two distinct subcorpora—the [Charlotte Narrative & Conversation Collection][Charlotte] (<abbr title='Charlotte Narrative &amp; Conversation Collection'>CNCC</abbr> or simply "the Charlotte corpus") and the [Switchboard Corpus][Switchboard].
 More details about the Charlotte corpus may be found [here][Charlotte], and the Switchboard corpus [here][Switchboard].

 The OANC may be downloaded in its entirety from from the [OANC download page][OANC-download] in `.zip` or `.tgz` formats.
 You will need to unzip the folder after you have downloaded it.
-The spoken portion of the corpus is in `data/spoken` inside the downloaded folder.
+Inside the downloaded folder, the spoken portion of the corpus is in `data/spoken`.

+In this repository, the English data are located in `data/English/texts`.

 ### Nuuchahnulth

 The data used for the investigation of Nuuchahnulth comes from a corpus of texts collected and edited by Toshihide Nakayama, and published in Nakayama ([2003a](#Nakayama2003a), [2003b](#Nakayama2003b)).
 I manually typed the corpus as simple text files, using a computationally-parseable format for representing linguistic texts known as [scription][scription].
-The resulting digitally-searchable corpus may be found [here on GitHub][Nuuchahnulth].
+The resulting digitally-searchable corpus is available [on GitHub][Nuuchahnulth].

 The Nuuchahnulth corpus consists of 24 texts dictated by two speakers, containing 2,081 utterances, and 8,366 tokens (comprising 4,216 types).

-Since the Nuuchahnulth corpus was already available in both scription and [DLx JSON format][DaFoDiL], I simply copied the JSON versions of the texts into the repository for this dissertation.
+In this repository, the Nuuchahnulth data are located in `data/Nuuchahnulth/texts`.

 ([back to top](#readme))

 ## 4. Data Preparation

-This section covers the steps necessary to convert and otherwise prepare the data used in this study for annotation and analysis.
+This section covers steps for converting and otherwise preparing the data used in this study for annotation and analysis.

 When scripting with JavaScript, I find it significantly easier to work with data in [<abbr title='JavaScript Object Notation'>JSON</abbr>][JSON] (JavaScript Object Notation) format rather than raw text files.
 JSON is a simple text format that is highly human-readable, and can be natively parsed by every major programming language.
 As such it has become the standard data interchange format for the modern web.
 More information about JSON format can be found [here][JSON].
 More details about the use of JSON format for linguistic data can be found [here][DaFoDiL].
 This section shows how to convert the data for this study to JSON for further annotation.